 Please note that the Coronavirus (Scotland) Act came into force on 7 April 2020 and associated regulations have been made.

-This most relevant planning provision currently in force means that
+This most relevant planning provisions currently in force means that:

-- where a planning permission or listed building consent expires during the period from 7 April 2020 to 6 October 2020 then that permission will not now lapse until 6 April 2021.
+- where a planning permission or listed building consent expired, or is due to expire, during the period from 7 April 2020 to 30 September 2021 then that permission will not now lapse until 31 March 2022.

 - the requirement for public events as part of pre-application consultation for major applications is suspended subject to an alternative method of consultation being agreed